flybywiresim/website/src/posts/fsweekend-2024.md

 The booth also had two setups where visitors could fly the A32NX and the A380X.
 A lot of people were very excited about flying the A380X as it was the first time we gave people the opportunity to actually fly it in Microsoft Flight Simulator 2020.

-Our booth was a huge success and there was always a buzz of activity with many fans coming up, sharing their experiences and asking questions about the organization, the different aircraft and our progress on different features.
+Our booth was a huge success and there was always a buzz of activity with many fans coming up.
+They shared their experiences and asked questions about the organization, the different aircraft and our progress on different features.
 We also gave out a lot of stickers to anyone who visited, so hopefully you'll see these pop up in the wild more and more!

 [![FlyByWire Simulations Stickers](/img/notam-images/fsweekend2024/stickers.png)](/img/notam-images/fsweekend2024/stickers.png)